polymniaeth/sway-applications/README.md

 #### Low maintenance
 The below apps are updated to the latest version, but may have broken tests or broken functionality.
 Use at your own discretion.
 - [Automated Market Maker (AMM)](./AMM) is a decentralized exchange protocol that manages liquidity pools supplied by its users and determines prices algorithmically while exchanging assets.

+#### Archive
+The below apps are not updated to the latest version and are not currently maintained.
+Use at your own discretion.
+- [Multi-Signature Wallet](./multisig-wallet) is a wallet that requires multiple signatures to execute a transaction.

 ## Running a project